mingdeyu/dgpsi-R/README.md

 to load the package.
 To install or activate the required Python environment automatically, simply run a function from the package.
 That's it, the package is now ready to use!

 > **Note**
-> It can take a while for the package to compile and initiate the underlying Python environment when a function from
+> After loading `dgpsi`, the package may take some time to compile and initiate the underlying Python environment the first
-> the package is executed after `dgpsi` is loaded.
+> time a function from `dgpsi` is executed.
+Any subsequent function calls won't require re-compiling and re-activation and
+> will be faster.
 >
-> If you experience Python related issues while initiating the package, please try to reinstall the Python environment:
+> If you experience Python related issues while using the package, please try to reinstall the Python environment:
 >
 > ```r
 > dgpsi::init_py(reinstall = T)